viraj-nikam/canvas/readme.md

 ### Publishing

-Canvas takes care of all the backend publishing while giving you the freedom to display it on the frontend however you choose.
+Canvas takes care of the backend while giving you the freedom to display the final content however you choose.
 A very simple setup would include a controller, some views, and a few routes.
 Take a look at the following example:

 Define a few routes inside of `routes/web.php`: